 When you want to cook your turkey the classic way, follow the advice of an American icon: Betty Crocker!
 Roasting a turkey is easy as pie.
 Make sure your bird is thoroughly thawed and follow Betty's timetable for roasting poultry.
 Cook Mr. Tom until his skin is golden brown and your thermometer reads 165 degrees.
 See Betty's advice on roasting turkeys.

 Brining your turkey is a simple way to help make your bird more juicy, tender, and flavorful.
 Brining gives your turkey a good cold saltwater bath before you cook it to help to retain moisture.
 There are many recipes for a brined turkey, including this one from Martha Stewart, which is easy to follow.
 Just make sure you leave the recommended 24-hour time for the brine part.

-We like roast turkey.
+We like roasted turkey.
 But we love smoked turkey.
 Get out your wood chips, get out your grill, and get out of the kitchen to put a twist on the traditional Thanksgiving bird.
 Josh Vogel's smoked turkey recipe courtesy of Food & Wine has a step-by-step video to help you perfect the process.
 Smoking can be time consuming, but it's worth the wait.
 You can also make your smoked turkey barbeque style, Cajun style, Tex-Mex style, and more by swapping out the seasonings to suit your taste.